-Below is a brief summary of my academic background (and my Women Also Know History participant page), scholarly publications, and a link to a Soundcloud recording of a recent seminar presentation.
+Below is a brief summary of my academic background (and my Women Also Know History participant page), scholarly publications, and links to recordings of recent seminar presentations.

 2006-2010 PhD, History, Peterhouse, University of Cambridge.
 Thesis title: ‘The Impact of the Haitian Revolution on the Hispanic Caribbean c.
 1791-1830’.